Locations:

 Adenomas most commonly grow along your glandular organs.
 Glandular organs produce and release chemicals called hormones.
 Hormones regulate many of your body’s functions.

 Healthcare providers categorize adenomas based on how they grow.
-They can be:
+An adenoma can be:

-• Tubular: Grows in a round or oval shape and is most common in small (less than ½ inch) adenomas.
+• Tubular: Grows in a round or oval shape and is most common in small adenomas measuring less than 0.5 inches (1.27 centimeters).

 • Villous: Grows in a shaggy, cauliflower-like pattern and is most common in larger adenomas.

-• Tubulovillous: A mixture of the two growth patterns.
+• Tubulovillous: A mixture of tubular and villous growth patterns.

 Symptoms and Causes